-All other things being equal, the longer the finished video, the more it will cost.
+All other things being equal, the longer a video is, the more it will cost.
 Additionally, the longer your video is, the less likely viewers will remain engaged from start to finish.
-One of the most basic things you can do to control costs and maximize value is therefore to control the length of your script; or in other words, fit it into the amount of time you have budgeted (and, yes, that means you should start your video project with a budget in place).
+One of the simplest things you can do to control costs and maximize value is to control your script length; in other words, fit it into the amount of time you have budgeted (and, yes, that means you should start your video project with a budget in place).

-Every training script you write should have one clear and specific learning objective.
-Anything that distracts or detracts from that purpose should be ruthlessly cut from the script.
+Every video script you write should have one clear and specific learning objective.
+Anything that distracts or detracts from that purpose should be cut from the script.

 What do people call videos and films?
 Movies.
 What’s the first thing a director yells before a scene?
 Action!
 That’s why high-quality videos not only have movement within a scene but also move quickly from one scene to the next.

 We live by these words.
-One of the most significant advantages video offers over other media is that it lets you show something happening instead of just explaining it.
-So, instead of describing what types of behaviors are inappropriate in the workplace, why not demonstrate them?
-Instead of telling viewers how inflammable a particular chemical is, why not show it bursting into flames?
+One of the most significant advantages video offers over other media is that it lets you see what’s happening instead of just explaining it.

+Instead of describing what types of behaviors are inappropriate in the workplace, why not demonstrate them with live action scenarios?
+Instead of telling viewers how inflammable a particular chemical is, why not show it bursting into flames with an animation?
 The less you say and the more you show, the better.
 A few seconds of compelling demonstration can be worth more than minutes of boring explanation.

 There’s a big difference between writing words for someone to speak out loud versus words for someone to read.
-The spoken word has to be simpler and more direct.
-That’s because a listener, unlike a reader, has limited opportunity to review your words and sentences if they don’t understand them.
-Many sentences are also much easier to read than to pronounce.
+Spoken words need to be simpler and more direct.
+That’s because a listener, unlike a reader, has limited opportunity to review words and sentences they don’t understand.
+Many sentences are much easier to read than to say.

 A simple and effective way to check your voiceover and dialogue for “speakability” is to read them out loud at normal speed.
-If you find yourself stumbling over certain words or phrases, or you find your phrasing sounds too stiff and stilted, edit it until the sound and flow are easier on the ear.
-Also keep in mind that it’s much easier for actors and narrators to read or memorize short sentences and paragraphs than long ones.
+If you find yourself stumbling over certain words or phrases, or you find your phrasing sounds too stiff, edit it until it sounds conversational and natural.
+Pro tip: Keep in mind that it’s much easier for actors or narrators to memorize short sentences and paragraphs than long ones.

-Find a training video you really like, one you think was particularly well written and produced and that you’d like to emulate.
-YouTube has literally thousands to choose from.
-As you watch it, take careful notes on what you like about it and how consistent it is with the tips above.
-Ask yourself questions such as:
+Now that you know how to write a script for a video, find a training video that you’d like to emulate—YouTube has billions to choose from (we’re not hyperbolizing.)
+As you watch, take careful notes on what you like about this video script example and how consistent it is with our tips above.
+Ask yourself questions like: